 If all validator stake accounts are empty, which may happen if the stake pool staker decreases the stake on all validators at once, then the user must withdraw from any transient stake account.

 If all transient stake accounts are empty, then the user must withdraw from the reserve or completely remove a validator stake account.

 In this way, a user's funds are never at risk, and always redeemable.

-As mentioned earlier, the stake pool works with active stakes to maintains fungibility of stake pool tokens.
+As mentioned earlier, the stake pool works with active stakes to maintain fungibility of stake pool tokens.
 Fully activated stakes are not equivalent to inactive, activating, or deactivating stakes due to the time cost of staking.

 Transient stake accounts

 Each validator gets one transient stake account, so the staker can only

 perform one action at a time on a validator.
 It's impossible to increase